kduxin/firelang/README.md

 ## Combination of functions via arithmetics
-For the functions in a FIRE, we implemented operators to make the (stacked) functions look more like a vector.
+For the functions in a FIRE, we implemented arithmetic operators to make the (stacked) functions look more like a vector.

 For example, the regularization of the similarity scores by the following formula